HIPAA or Insurance Audit Coming? Start by Confirming What’s Already Ready

 When audits approach, practices are often pushed toward:

-That usually adds noise, not confidence.
+That usually adds noise—not clarity.

 The goal isn’t perfection.